Skip to contents

 #> $p.value

-If the Null Hypothesis is rejected, the alternative, that is the distribution around the prediction, cannot be excluded.
+Here, the Null Hypothesis is rejected, and thus, the alternative, that is a uniform distribution around the predicted direction, cannot be excluded.

 References